itsducksss/Countdown_Timer_Scene_Reset/README.md

 the problem is that when the countdown reachers past 0:00 this will occur seen in the video above.
 To solve this we will adjust the script.

 ![image](https://github.com/user-attachments/assets/f098f676-be40-42a1-bf08-b214d9c19adb)
+- if() is an if statement which is used to help show if a block of code can be exectuted if specified conditions is true.
+- [Time.deltaTime](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Time-deltaTime.html) is the completion time in seconds since the last frame.
+This is used in games to help make the game run nicely on different compters with different specs.
 The changes in the script just means that if the time is less than 0 then that the time should not go past 0:00.